 This is such rubbish!

 I started a homeschool site, then it became travel, budget travel, travel with kids.
 Then I became an authority on Sri Lanka, then Thailand, then Vietnam and now blogging.
 We cover luxury travel, resorts, hostels, trekking and more.
 I still rank highly on all of these topics and some others beside.
-I rock Google on Thailand with kids and on trekking in the Himalayas without kids.
+We can rock Google on Thailand with kids and on trekking in the Himalayas without kids.
 If the Google audience finds the answers they seek on your site, you can be an authority on anything.
+Supporting content is important, if you want to rank for paragliding, write 20 posts on paragliding, not one.
+We’ve just branched out into scuba diving, I have some good rankings in that area already.

 Niche will, however, apply more in your Facebook following or subscribers, there you have to tread more carefully and give them what they want.
 Giving the family vacation crowd content on best Himalayan crampons will lose them as fast as travel irons.